 - North side of Vilanova Place from Sterling Hills Parkway to South Ensenada Way

-- The District based on an easement may also maintains the area under the power lines on the east side of South Tower Road from Sterling Hills Parkway almost to East Iliff Avenue.
+- The District based on a 2002 License Agreement from XCEL may also maintain the area under the power lines on the east side of South Tower Road from Sterling Hills Parkway almost to East Iliff Avenue.

 - The District owns and operates the stormwater detention pond located near Sterling Hills Parkway and East Water Drive.